The buildings of Iowa State University Library are open to the public, and all collections (print and electronic) may be used freely on-site.

 Patrons wishing to borrow materials from the Library, however, must show either the ISUCard (the standard University ID) or an ISU Library Visitor Card.
 To get a Visitor Card, please visit the Circulation Desk in the main lobby of the Parks Library.

-If you have any questions regarding your search for information, feel free to contact the staff at the Research Help Desk or use the Live Help box on the right side of this page or use our Ask Us! service to email or chat with a member of our staff.
+If you have any questions regarding your search for information, feel free to contact the staff at the Circulation Desk or use the Live Help box on the right side of this page or use our Ask Us! service to email or chat with a member of our staff.

 Scanning books, journal articles, or other papers: